sara-nl/iRODS-UIs/Install-Metalnx.md

 #### PostgreSQL 9.2 or higher
-Since we install Metalynx on the same server than our iRODS server is running on, you should already have a PostgreSQL data base version 9.3.
+If you install Metalynx on the same server as where the iRODS server is running on, you probably already have a PostgreSQL data base version 9.3.

 If you are working on a different machine then please install: